 Recently, if you have been researching further into how to start a blog, you might have felt a little disheartened.
 People always talk about how a blog – especially a lifestyle blog – is hard to do now.
 Too much competition, they say.
 What the problem with this kind of thinking is, though, the defeatist mentality.

 Yes, there is more competition.
-The very tools we are about to talk about make it easy for anyone today to start a blog.
+The very tools we are about to talk about making it easy for anyone today to start a blog.
 And, with enough hard work and enjoyable, worthwhile writing, you can become successful.
 It might take a lot of social media work and interaction, and it might take longer than some would be willing to put in, but running a lifestyle blog can be lucrative.

 Blogging isn’t weaker; it’s as strong as it arguably ever has been.
 The difference now is that the days of being able to blatantly duplicate others’ work and/or stuff your content with keywords to the point of losing legibility have been and gone.
 If someone does want to know how to start a blog today, then, they need to understand that: